Hinglish: Users

-Hinglish is more commonly heard in urban and semi-urban centers of northern India and is spoken by the Indian diaspora.
+Hinglish is more commonly heard in urban and semi-urban centers of northern India.
+It is also spoken to some extent as an easier-to-learn variant of Hindi by South Indians and members of the South Asian diaspora who are more comfortable with English.
 Research into the linguistic dynamics of India shows that while the use of English is on the rise, there are more people fluent in Hinglish than in pure English.
 David Crystal, a British linguist at the University of Wales, projected in 2004 that at about 350 million, the world's Hinglish speakers may soon outnumber native English speakers.

-In India, Romanized Hindi is the dominant form of expression online.
-In an analysis of YouTube comments, Palakodety et al., identified that 52% of comments were in Romanized Hindi, 46% in English, and 1% in Devanagari Hindi.
-Romanized Hindi is also used by some newspapers such as The Times of India.
-The first novel written in Romanized Hindi, All We Need Is Love, was published in 2015.
+In India, Romanised Hindi is the dominant form of expression online.
+In an analysis of YouTube comments, Palakodety et al., identified that 52% of comments were in Romanised Hindi, 46% in English, and 1% in Devanagari Hindi.
+Romanised Hindi is also used by some newspapers such as The Times of India.
+The first novel written in this format, All We Need Is Love, was published in 2015.
+Romanised Hindi has been supported by advertisers in part because it allows a message to be conveyed in a neutral script to both Hindi and Urdu speakers.
+Other reasons for adoption of Romanised Hindi are the prevalence of Roman-script digital keyboards and corresponding lack of Indic-script keyboards in most mobile phones.

+Hinglish has become increasingly accepted at the governmental level in India as an alternative to Sanskritised Hindi; in 2011, the Home Ministry gave permission to officials to use English words in their Hindi notes, so long as they are written in Devanagari script.